EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/wolfs-house.md

 Leca is still trying to play the fiddle when they approach her.
 She's wearing green pants and a black tank top, her jacket tied around her waste.

-She immediately stops when she sees them and tells them that she doesn't want any kind of trouble.
+She immediately stops when she sees them and tells them that she doesn't want any trouble.

-She will offer to leave and take her stuff with her, but she doesn't want any trouble.
+She will offer to leave and take her stuff, but she doesn't want any trouble.

 ## Trouble

-Unbeknownst to the adventurers, they have been distantly followed by Aldarion Unlimited guards who are ensuring that they aren't causing any more trouble.
-They have stealthily followed them to Wolf's house where they now see the Leca, a wanted outlaw, and will attempt to attack.
+Unbeknownst to the adventurers, they have been distantly followed by [[au]] guards who are ensuring that they aren't causing any more trouble.
+They have stealthily followed them to Wolf's house where they now see the Leca, a wanted outlaw, and will attempt to intervene.
+They will attack if necessary.

 There are three guards (Aldarion Unlimited Company men), and they will dispatch one of them if the situation gets hairy.
 This final one will head back to the survivors camp in Cauldin's Point and warn [[weslan]].
-Depending on how they've interacted with Weslan, he may tell the magistrate, who will put out a warrant for all of them and set Inquisitor Ryssha after them with Kirenka.
+Depending on how they've interacted with Weslan, he may tell the magistrate, who will put out a warrant for all of them and set **Inquisitor Ryssha** after them with **Kirenka**.
 See [[assaulted-halfling]].

 ## Nate's Chat